React and React Native are two of the most popular technologies used to build web and mobile user interfaces (UI) today.

 Some of the disadvantages of React are listed below:

 Given the dynamic nature of the React environment, it requires developers to constantly update themselves and keep abreast of the changes and developments.
 This becomes a tedious task for developers as the React environment is constantly changing at a rapid pace.

 - Poor execution owing to upgrades

 Because of the constant upgrades in the React world, developers are forced to create their own documentation for specific tools which results in poor execution.

 Below are some widely accepted advantages of React Native:

 - Lightning-fast Development

-- Advantage of Live and Hot Reloading
+- Advantages of Live and Hot Reloading

-The React Native’s support for Live and Hot Reloading is a huge advantage.
+React Native’s support for Live and Hot Reloading is a huge advantage.

 Live Reloading is a tool that helps in compiling and reading the file where the developer had made the changes.
 It also offers a new file to the stimulator, automatically reading the app from the beginning.

 The Hot Reloading is based on the Hot Module Replacement (HMR) and made its inception after the initial reloading process.
-Although there is not much of a difference in functions and features, but the main aspect comes into play during saving the changes.
+Although there is not much of a difference in functions and features, the main aspect comes into play during saving the changes.